Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 - **Max Log Files**
   Sets the maximum number of log files to retain before older logs are purged.
 Helps manage disk space used by logs.
 Default is 10.
   ConfigGlobal.cpp `Line 29`

+#
+### License

+You are free to use and modify this software for personal or internal purposes.
+However, redistribution or public distribution of this software or any modified versions is **not permitted** without explicit permission.